mayraberrones94/Aprendizaje/README.md

 > **Instructions:** Pick one of the examples of the chapter that use the data of the book and replicate it in Python.
 Then, apply the steps in your own data.

 The example we are going to use is the South African heart disease.
-Same as other homeworks, we download our [dataset](https://github.com/mayraberrones94/Aprendizaje/blob/main/Datasets/sahd.csv) into our [notebook](https://github.com/mayraberrones94/Aprendizaje/blob/main/Notebooks/HW4_SAHD_example.ipynb) and see the desctiption of our variables.
+Same as other homeworks, we download our [dataset](https://github.com/mayraberrones94/Aprendizaje/blob/main/Datasets/sahd.csv) into our [notebook](https://github.com/mayraberrones94/Aprendizaje/blob/main/Notebooks/HW4_SAHD_example.ipynb) and see the description of our variables.

 ```python
 import pandas as pd